-The FRA's Office of Research and Development is charged with conducting research and development in support of improved railroad safety and national rail transportation policy.
-These activities support the objectives of the US DOT, the mission critical needs of the FRA, and the rail industry as a whole, through technology development and demonstration, basic and applied research, and information exchange with the rail industry.
+The FRA's Office of Research, Development and Technology is charged with conducting research and development in support of improved railroad safety and national rail transportation policy.
+These activities support the objectives of the US DOT, the mission critical needs of the FRA, and the rail industry as a whole, through technology development and demonstration, basic and applied research, and information exchange within the rail industry.